NubiqPro/nubiq-d365fo-learning-framework/README.md

 If you find this useful:

-👉 Star this repository
+- Star this repository
-👉 Share with your network
+- Share it with your network
-👉 Follow for more real-world D365 insights
+- Follow for more real-world D365 insights

 ---